fraunhoferhhi/vvenc/README.md

     vvencapp --preset medium -i BUS_176x144_75@15.yuv -s 176x144 -o str.266

 ## How to use the full featured expert mode encoder?
 The expert mode encoder (**vvencFFapp**) is based on the [VVC test model (VTM)](https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM) reference software configuration scheme.
 Most of the parameters have been kept similar to VTM, but for some parameters, additional modes are available.
 Furthermore, not supported options have been removed.
-The following wxample configuration files for the expert mode encoder can be found in the cfg sub-directory:
+The following example configuration files for the expert mode encoder can be found in the cfg sub-directory:

 | CONFIGURATION FILE                                                                                   | DESCRIPTION                                                                                                                                                                        |
 |------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|